Laplacian Deform Modifier¶

 The Laplacian Deform modifier allows you to pose a mesh while preserving geometric details of the surface.

 The user defines a set of “anchor” vertices, and then moves some of them around.
 The modifier keeps the rest of the anchor vertices in fixed positions and calculates the optimal locations of all the remaining vertices to preserve the original geometric details.

 This modifier captures the geometric details with the use of differential coordinates.
-The differential coordinates capture the local geometric information how curvature and direction of a vertex based on its neighbors.
+The differential coordinates capture the local geometric information, the curvature and direction of a vertex based on its neighbors.

 You must define an Anchors Vertex Group.
-Without a Vertex Group Modifier does nothing.
+Without it the modifier does nothing.

-Repetitions iteratively improve the solution found.
-The objective is to find the rotation of the differential coordinates preserving the best possible geometric detail.
-Details are retained better if more repetitions are used, however, it will take longer to calculate.
+How many iterations to do to improve the found solution.
+The objective is to find the rotation of the differential coordinates preserving the best possible geometric details.
+Details are retained better if more iterations are used, however, it will take longer to calculate.

 - Anchors Vertex Group

-- A vertex group name, to define the group of vertices that the user will use to transform the model.
-The weight of each vertex does not affect the behavior of the modifier; the method only takes into account vertices with weight greater than 0.
+The group of vertices that the user will use to transform the model.
+The weight of each vertex does not affect the behavior of the modifier, the method only takes into account vertices with weight greater than 0.

 - Vertex group group_name is not valid

-- This message is displayed when a user deletes a Vertex Group or when the user changes the name of the Vertex Group.
+This message is displayed when a user deletes the vertex group or changes its the name.

 - Vertices changed from X to Y